Install Ibexa DXP¶

 www-data web user):

-web/var need to be writable by CLI and web server user.
+public/var must be writable by CLI and the web server user.

 Future files and directories created by these two users will need to inherit those permissions.

-For security reasons, in production web server should not have write access to other directories than
+For security reasons, in production, the web server cannot have write access to other directories than

-You must also make sure that the web server cannot interpret files in the
+You must also make sure that the web server cannot interpret the files in the

 To set up permissions for production, it is recommended to use an ACL (Access Control List).
 See Setting up or Fixing File Permissions in Symfony documentation for information on how to do it on different systems.